inet-framework/inet/showcases/general/parsim/doc/index.rst

   -> elég hosszu eleg bonyolult sim-ben ugyan az az eredmenyt ki tudjuk hozni, akkor biztosak lehetünk hogy nincs baj a race conditionbol

 To do that, we configure each partition to have an own random number generator, which the modules in that partition will use, regardless of running the simulation sequentially or parallelly.
 Also, the seeds need to be set **TODO** why

+To do that, we configure the simulation to have four random number generators.

+so

+- there are four rngs
+- in the sequential case, there are 4 rngs total
+- in the parsim case, each partition has 4 rngs
+- we set the partitions to use just one rng (same index as partition id)
+- also set the rngs to use different seeds (same index as partition id)
+- so in the sequential case, the partitions use one of the four rngs with the same seed as the partition id
+- in the parsim case, a partition uses just one of the four generators, the one which belongs to its partition
+- still don't understand why they need to have different seeds -> turns out we don't

 -modules use the rng the same as the partition id
 -the partitions use one of the 4